 Do I need to study the maps and know the route by memory?

-A. No. Even though the route has changed slightly, there will be many others riding with you along with corner marshals and signage to guide you along the way.
+A. No. There will be many others riding with you along with corner marshals and signage to guide you along the way.
 All riders start and finish at the same spot.
 Maps are available on the ‘About the Event‘ page.

 Where do I collect my rider’s pack?